sasszz/coderDex/README.md

 # Coder Dex
-## Search any Github username and the web page will populate a Profile Card
+## Search any Github username and the Coder Dex web page will populate a Profile Card
 *Constructed using HTML, CSS and Javascript*

 - Using GitHub's API: https://api.github.com/users/